pckothapally/projects/active.md

 Please actively update README files.
 Add status updates and deployment steps, correct existing notes.
 Send Loren an email whenever you send a pull request.
 If you are uncertain about an edit, make your best guess and email Loren AFTER you submit the PR.

 [Fork and clone related repos](../localsite/start/steps/) - When writing Loren, include a review link.
-Your review link will be: [youraccount].github.io/[therepo] once you've turned on Github Pages for your both your fork of the repo and for your fork of the [localsite repo](https://github.com/modelearth/localsite/).
+Your review link will be: [youraccount].github.io/[therepo] once you've turned on Github Pages for both your fork of the repo and your fork of the [localsite repo](https://github.com/modelearth/localsite/).

 You can [edit the current page](https://github.com/ModelEarth/projects/blob/main/active.md) to add your first name by the projects below, and add details for new updates.
 Also send an email whenever you submit a PR.